Timowest12/Portfolio/README.md

 ### Usage

 Download it directly by ZIP, open the index file in a text editor, and you can change the content to match your own.
+If you would like to add your own projects, you can click on the button that says 'code' on the top of this repository, and clone it to your local machine.
+Or fork this repo and use it on Github.

+A pull request would be accepted if you can add nice fueteres, or have any othe good idea.

 ## Authors